kleopatra999/phraseapp-apispec/README.md

 # PhraseApp API Spec

-<div style="font-weight:bold;color:red">DISCLAIMER: Highly experimental swagger mappings for the PhraseApp API.
+___DISCLAIMER: Highly experimental swagger mappings for the PhraseApp API.
 Use at your own risk.
-Feedback and patches always welcome!</div>
+Feedback and patches always welcome!___

 ## Swagger Examples